 With the popularity of Instagram exploding now that it's on Facebook, more and more people are rediscovering sepia photos, as sepia is one of the filters you can put your digital photos through to make them look cool.
 In addition to sprucing up your timeline, sepia photos can also be a neat way to decorate your home or office.
 If you're not sure what sepia is, where to get sepia photos, or how they can be incorporated into your design scheme, this article should give you a place to start.

 Sepia is a dark grayish brown color originally derived from the ink sack of a cuttlefish.
 Sepia tones are common in black and white photographs taken in the late 1800s and early 1900s because the photographic printing process used sulfides.
 The resulting tones were not black and white but rather dark brown and white.
-These tones were much more resistant to fading and environmental degradation than the silver that has been used to develop photos of Oshawa homes before sulfides became popular.
+These tones were much more resistant to fading and environmental degradation than the silver that has been used to develop photos before sulfides became popular.

 Today's sepia, doesn't use cuttlefish ink or sulfides.
 Instead, it is a purely digital reproduction of the results gained from the Victorian photographic processes, making it much easier to buy sports photos in this style.
 You can take almost any type of online art, whether it's in color or black and white, and manipulate it digitally in programs like Adobe Photoshop, Instagram, Windows Live Photo Gallery, Phixr, GIMP, and the software packaged with many high end digital cameras.
 Some of these programs are free to download through the Creative Commons license.